mosaicnetworks/monetd/docs/monetd_commands.rst

 The ``contract`` subcommand generates the Solidity source for a POA smart contract with the supplied node as the sole entry on the initial whitelist.
-This command is not used in the standard workflow, but is provided as a convenient mechanism to retrieve the solidity source.S
+This command is not used in the standard workflow, but is provided as a convenient mechanism to retrieve the solidity source.

 .. code:: bash